comit/sonoff-bridge/Sonoff-4CH---4CH-Pro.md

 * Itead Shop: https://www.itead.cc/sonoff-4ch-pro.html
 * Itead Wiki: https://www.itead.cc/wiki/Sonoff_4CH_Pro

-The 4CH Pro is similar to the 4CH but different in some ways as well, please see below for instructions.

-The main differences between the 4CH and the 4CH Pro are:
+Compared to the 4CH the main differences/improvements of the 4CH Pro are:

   - Relays are isolated from mains and can each switch their own circuit (mains or low voltage).
   - With stock firmware special modes are supported (stand-alone schedules, inching, interlocking).
   - RF receiver (optional key fob required).
   - Dual microcontroller, both a ESP8285 and a STM32.

 ## Serial Connection